iept/iess2047/README.md

 iess2047
 ========

-India Energy Security Scenarios 2047 Source Code
+<h3> India Energy Security Scenarios 2047 </h3>

+Source code for the IESS 2047 web interface.

+For more information on IESS 2047 : <a href="indiaenergy.gov.in">indiaenergy.gov.in</a>